jonessarae/data_science_projects/finding_donors/README.md

 This project uses Python 3.6.3 and the following installed Python libraries:

-NumPy
+- NumPy

-Pandas
+- Pandas

-Matplotlib
+- Matplotlib

-Scikit-learn
+- Scikit-learn

-To view finding_donors.ipynb, one will need iPython Notebook installed.
+To view finding_donors.ipynb notebook file, one will need iPython Notebook installed as well.

 ### Code